Framzy/Kedai-Takjil.github.io/README.md

 ## About

 This website is my first website project in college.
+So i created frontend e-commerse website. by using html, css and js.